Quark-versus-gluon tagging in CMS Open Data with CWoLa and TopicFlow: Conclusions

 Machine-learning methods that operate directly on real data offer a way to avoid test-time performance loss caused by imprecision of Monte Carlo simulation.
 In this work we have studied the application of weakly-supervised neural networks to quark/gluon classification using jets in the CMS Open Data.
 In particular, we took \zjet and dijet events as respective quark- and gluon- enriched samples to train CWoLa and TopicFlow models.
 The performance of these models was compared to fully-supervised networks trained on MC simulation.

 In addition to the predictions based on parton labels in simulation, we made two estimates for the quark fractions of each real dataset.
 The first assumes that quarks and gluons are irreducible in the output of the classifiers, in line with the jet-topic framework.
 The second estimate assumes non-zero reducibility between quarks and gluons under the classifiers, as determined by MC.
 The results of both estimates differ from the MC prediction.
+These discrepancies may be covered by systematics that we cannot quantify in the CMS Open Data.

 Using the extracted fractions, TopicFlow networks were trained to model the underlying quark and gluon distributions in real data.
 We employed a variant of the loss function introduced in Ref.~\cite{Dolan:2022ikg} that allows for more stable training due to a convex optimisation objective.
 The distributions encoded by these TopicFlow models fit the corresponding topics in data better than predictions from simulation---both pure quark/gluon categories and topics constructed in MC.